c-doggie/RPi_VN100_comms/README.md

 # RPi to VN100 IMU Sensor
-This is a basic script that enables the Raspberry Pi to communnicate with a Vector Nav VN100 sensor via the Serial UART port.
-It uses the pyserial library.
+This is a basic script that enables the Raspberry Pi to communicate with a VectorNav VN100 sensor via the Serial UART port.
+It uses the PySerial library and Socket library.

+It features basic TCP networking code to send the packet to a base station receiver who is awaiting the sensor readings.
+This code is now deprecated due to my switching from hand-crafted TCP networking to ROS 2-based networking.

 Here's a wiring diagram: